Trauma Therapy

 You Don’t Have to Keep Reliving It To Heal From It

-Trauma isn't always what we think it is.
+Trauma is not always what we think it is.
 Many people assume trauma means a single catastrophic event like a car accident, an assault, or a natural disaster.
 And yes, those experiences can be deeply traumatic.
 But trauma is often quieter than that, and far more common.

 Too Much, Too Soon, Too Fast refers to the sudden, overwhelming events that exceed our capacity to cope in the moment like accidents, medical emergencies, abuse, loss, or anything that hits the nervous system faster than it can process.
 These are sometimes called "Big T" traumas.